 So, click on it to download the system which is a zip file of 227 MB size.
 Extract this zip file using any of the unzipping software you have such as Winzip, Winrar, or 7-zip.

 By default, the console mode is off on this system.
 So, you have to activate it by going inside the folder called unattended.
 There you will find a file called

 set_console_mode.bat.
 Double click this file and the console mode will become active.

 This completes your installation.
 Let us now boot this system up.

 Boot the MVS Turnkey system

 Go to your extracted folder and double click on this file called

 mvs.bat.
 This will start booting up the system.

-When you see a Turkey and a TK4- symbol then that means the boot up process has now finished.
-This is how it will look like:
+When you see a Turkey and a TK4- symbol then that means the bootup process has now finished.
+This is what it will look like: